-Policy Action Item Number & Brief Description Status 3.
-Require a fiscal impact analysis for new development in annexation areas and/or specific plan areas and condition projects accordingly so as to ensure that they will be fiscally neutral and not result in a net loss for the City.
-In progress: Chandler Ranch Area, Olsen Ranch, and Beechwood Area Specific Plans.
-4. As part of implementation of the General Plan Update: Review/refine the existing Growth Management Plan to address Emergency service needs on a periodic basis.
-Revise/update the City's Master Plans of Water, Sewer, Storm Drainage, and Solid Waste and City standards and specifications for public facilities.
+Policy Action Item Number & Brief Description Status Revise/update the City's Master Plans of Water, Sewer, Storm Drainage, and Solid Waste and City standards and specifications for public facilities.
 Update the Capital Improvement Program so that it is in conformance with the revised Master Plans.
-Growth Management Plan Update to be scheduled for FY 05/06 In progress: Storm Drain Master Plan, Water Master Plan, and Sewer Master Plan Updates To Be Scheduled: Solid Waste Master Plan Investigate expansion of branch libraries to serve outlying areas and adding new outreach programs, including a book mobile.
+Investigate expansion of branch libraries to serve outlying areas and adding new outreach programs, including a book mobile.
 Implement planned City library expansion into the 2nd floor of the existing library and develop City hall relocation plans, as feasible.
 Maintain the Youth Arts Center satellite library.
-To Be Scheduled: Library expansion and branches Scheduled for FY 06/07: Civic Center Master Plan Ongoing action LU-4B Public Schools 1.
+In Progress FY 06/07: Updates of Storm Drain, Water, and Sewer Master Plans Solid Waste Master Plan Update to be completed in December 2006.
+To Be Scheduled: Library expansion and branches Scheduled for FY 06/07: Civic Center Master Plan Ongoing action.
+To be scheduled: move to now facility in partnership with First 5 School Readiness Family Resource Center LU-4B Public Schools 1.
 Enable collection of impact fees for development of capital facilities for public schools permitted by State Law to be collected with issuance of building permits.
-Ongoing action 2.
-Investigate and implement means to eliminate shortfalls that may result from the insufficiency of those impact fees to fund the acquisition of sites and construction of public schools.
-Such means may include the following: 1.
-Conditioning legislative actions upon payment of supplemental fees, or making dedications of land in lieu of fees.
-2. Formation of Community Facilities Districts or equivalent tools which include funding for acquisition of sites for and construction of public schools.
+Ongoing action Tublic Schools Investigate and implement means to eliminate shortfalls that may result from the insufficiency of those impact fees to fund the acquisition of sites and construction of public schools.
+Such means may include the following: Conditioning legislative actions upon payment of supplemental fees, or making dedications of land in lieu of fees.
+Formation of Community Facilities Districts or equivalent tools which include funding for acquisition of sites for and construction of public schools.
 Community Facilities District provisions have been established; there do not appear to be further steps that can be taken at this time.
 3. Support the school districts' request that public school sites be located in accordance with specified standards: As needed/ongoing action 4.
 Refer development applications to Paso Robles and Templeton School Districts.
 Seek to minimize traffic and circulation problems in the vicinity of school sites.
 Ongoing action 5.
 Facilitate the provision of schools by continuing to work closely with the school districts during the site selection and development process.
 As needed/ongoing action CIRCULATION ELEMENT CE-1A Circulation Master 1.
 Pursue funding and implementation of the circulation improvements shown in Table CE-1 (following this table).
 See comments on Table CE-1.
-Plan 2.
-Use Municipal Code and CEQA for setting conditions of approval of development applications to provide adequate access to all parcels and to make appropriate improvements to the transportation systems serving subject sites.
+Plan Use Municipal Code and CEQA for setting conditions of approval of development applications to provide adequate access to all parcels and to make appropriate improvements to the transportation systems serving subject sites.
 Ongoing action 3.
 Preserve right-of-way and require construction in-lieu fees and developer fees and/or region-wide supplemental funding to construct bridges and interchanges.
-As needed/ongoing action
+As needed/ongoing action 4.
+Encourage the County to require development surrounding the City to dedicate and improve streets to City Standards to provide other transportation improvements, and to pay the City's transportation development impact fees.
+As needed/ongoing action 5.
+Update the Zoning, Subdivision, Streets and Sidewalk chapters of the Municipal Code, as well as the Standard Conditions of Approval and Standard Specifications and Details as needed.
+As needed/ongoing action.